Ganesh249/PocketPixel-Arduino-gameboy/README.md

 - Use the UP and DOWN buttons to navigate and OK to select.
 - In each game, button input is polled and rendered per frame.
 - Game logic and collisions are handled in individual Game functions.
-- After game over, return to menu or restart the game.
+- After the game is over, return to the menu or restart the game.

 ## Schmatic
   ![schematic](https://github.com/user-attachments/assets/f0199a89-cced-4877-8fa6-b62516cc3ef5)